Devon Conway

-Devon Philip Conway (born 8 July 1991) is a New Zealand cricketer, born in South Africa, who now plays in New Zealand, where he became eligible to represent the New Zealand cricket team.
-In March 2020, the International Cricket Council (ICC) confirmed that Conway would be eligible to play for New Zealand from 28 August 2020.
-In May 2020, New Zealand Cricket awarded him with a central contract, ahead of the 2020–21 season.
+Devon Philip Conway (born 8 July 1991) is a New Zealand cricketer who plays for the New Zealand cricket team in all formats.
+In March 2020, the International Cricket Council (ICC) confirmed that Conway, who was born in South Africa, would be eligible to play for New Zealand from 28 August 2020.
+In May 2020, New Zealand Cricket awarded him a central contract, ahead of the 2020–21 season.

 Conway made his international debut for New Zealand in November 2020.
 In June 2021, in his first Test match, Conway became the second batter for New Zealand after Mathew Sinclair, and seventh overall, to score a double century on his Test debut.
-As a result, Conway was named the ICC Men's Player of the Month for June 2021.
-In April 2022, Conway was named as one of the five Wisden Cricketers of the Year.
+During the same month, Conway was also a member of the New Zealand team that won the 2021 ICC World Test Championship final, and had a key contribution scoring 54 runs in the first innings.
+He was named the ICC Men's Player of the Month for June 2021 and in April 2022, Conway was named as one of the five Wisden Cricketers of the Year.